 “Roy said, ‘We have to cut them up,’” Arena said.
 Then, during the dismemberment session of the victims, “Roy instructed me and Henry (Borelli), believe it or not, to go and buy some pizza.”

 DeMeo’s credo was “no body, no crime.”
 But his glaring personality flaws. his rashness and dread, as the police and U.S. Attorney’s Office closed in, finally enveloped him.
 When an 18-year-old door-to-door vacuum cleaner salesman came to DeMeo’s house, DeMeo, believing the college kid was a Cuban drug cartel hitman from an ongoing dispute, fired shots at him.
-As the terrified youth attempted to drive away, DeMeo drove after him and in public before horrified witnesses leap from his car and shot and killed him.
+As the terrified youth attempted to drive away, DeMeo drove after him and in public before horrified witnesses leapt from his car and shot and killed him.
 Nino took notice of DeMeo’s misstep of murdering an innocent civilian.
 Then Arena, a hitman DeMeo had hired, started singing.
 When DeMeo got another grand jury order to testify in late 1982, Castellano had seen enough.

 DeMeo’s death occurred at the start of the great fall of New York’s five crime families during the 1980s.
 As of 1984, the FBI estimated that half the 1,600 members of La Cosa Nostra in America resided in the New York area.
 That year, Castellano and Nino were among 21 defendants, including some survivors of DeMeo’s crew, to face federal allegations in the car theft ring, 25 related murders, drug trafficking, loansharking, extortion, fraud and prostitution (although not all would stick).
 Some cooperated with the office of Southern District U.S. Attorney Rudolph Guiliani.
 A couple of others — such as Dracula — disappeared, almost certainly killed without a trace by DeMeo’s remaining cronies.